thapawan/Urban-Heat-Island-Kathmandu-Landsat-GEE/README.md

 If you use this repository, please cite:

 > Thapa, P. (2026).
 Thermal Urbanization and Vegetation Dynamics in Kathmandu Valley.
-[GitHub Repository]
+[Chapter Preparation]

 ---